 By training, I'm a clinical psychologist, certified holistic health care practitioner, and yoga instructor.
 By avocation, I've studied zoology, socio-biology, cultural anthroplogy, and secular spirituality.
-Along with lifelong meditation and yoga practices, these have afforded me a perspective on the human condition that is both wide and deep.
+In conjunction with lifelong meditation and yoga practices, these have helped me develop a perspective on the human condition that has depth and breadth.
 For close to three decades I've helped people work their vital edges and craft integral life change.
-From coaching, to counselling, to deep therapy, and most recently, intruction in Intuitive Yoga, I provide a full spectrum of services.
+From coaching, to counselling, to deep therapy, and most recently intruction in Intuitive Yoga, I provide an integrated spectrum of services.

 As a psychologist in Ontario, Canada I'm required to be a generalist and I've helped people with most forms of psychological / behavioural problems; however, I have notably extensive training and experience in cross-cultural counselling, traumatic stress reactions, and existential crises.
 Though I rarely do couples counselling these days, I created the One Year Marriage relationships model, literally writing the book, and continue to counsel couples who wish to follow its principles.
 Finally, I have taken on a number of highly trained associates to help meet the demands for service experienced in recent years.
 PLease contact me for more inforamtion about my associates.

 Please note: I am currently reducing my client load to make time for my writing, podasts, and other recording projects and I've placed my license to practice psychology in the State of California (PSY 18522) on inactive status for the time being.
 Accordingly, my availability for direct service is very limited at present.
 I do remain registered as a psychologist in the Province of Ontario (CPO #2986).